-The proposed rules provide regulatory requirements pertaining to licensure and standards of practice and professional conduct for the practice of professional engineering.
+The proposed rules provide regulatory requirements pertaining to licensure for the practice of architecture.
 To protect Michigan's citizens, it is important for the proposed rules to provide licensees with clarity regarding licensure requirements and provide updated requirements that reflect the current environment of the profession.